BaroqueViola/Chess-Opening-Report/Instructions/Tasks.md

 {'b5': [-1, 0.4992], 'Be7': [-5, 0.4962], 'Bb4': [-102, 0.4233]}
 ```

-## Task 4: Define a function qscore(FEN)
+## Task 4: qscore(FEN)

-## Task 5: Define a function qbest(FEN)
+## Task 5: qbest(FEN)

-## Task 6: Define a function compare(move) which compares the evaluation of the move played in the position to the top move in the position.
+## Task 6: compare(move)
+Define a function compare(move) which compares the evaluation of the move played in the position to the top move in the position.
 If the difference in expected_score >= sensitivity (let sensitivity = 0.05 for now), return the best move.
 Else, return the current move.